 - S Pass – which is granted mainly to mid-level skilled workers

-- Employment Passes (EP) – which is granted to experienced professionals, managers or executive personnels, with good credentials.
+- Employment Passes (EP) – which is granted to experienced professionals, managers, or executive personnels, with good credentials.

-Another category of work visa in Singapore is the Singapore Personalised Employment Pass, which is granted to the employee, and is not tied to any employer (more on this below).
-Then there are other options such as an EntrePass, a Multiple Journey Business Visa, a Work Holiday Pass, or a Miscellaneous Work Pass.
+Another category of work visa in Singapore is the Singapore Personalised Employment Pass, which is granted to the employee and is not tied to any employer (more on this below).
+Then there are other options such as ONE Pass, Tech.Pass or EntrePass.

 Work Visas in Singapore

-3) Getting a Singapore Employment Pass (EP)
+- Employment Pass (EP)

-The Ministry of Manpower (MOM) usually issues this with a 3-year validity and assesses an EP application based on the nature of PME roles, whether the applicant has acceptable qualifications, and a monthly salary of at least S$5,000 for new applicants that increases with age.
+The Ministry of Manpower (MOM) usually issues this with a 3-year validity and assesses an EP application based on the nature of PME roles, whether the applicant has acceptable qualifications and a monthly salary of at least S$5,000 for new applicants that increases with age.
 The minimum qualifying salary for EPs in the financial services sector is S$5,500 for new applicants.

 Getting a Singapore Dependant Pass

-Importantly, EP holders with a salary of S$6,000 or above per month, can bring their families to Singapore.
-The two options here are – a Dependant Pass (DP), or a Long Term Visit Pass (LTVP), both of whose validity is connected to the EP holder’s visa validity.
-Importantly, DP and LTVP holders can work in Singapore by applying for a Letter of Consent.
-Moreover, EP holders, and their attached DP and LTVP holders can apply for Singapore permanent residency, after having lived in the city-state continuously for six months.
+EP holders with a salary of S$6,000 or above per month can bring their families to Singapore.
+The two options here are a Dependant Pass (DP), or a Long Term Visit Pass (LTVP), both of whose validity is connected to the EP holder’s visa validity.
+DP holders who wish to work in Singapore must obtain either an Employment Pass, S Pass, or Work Permit.

-Verification of Vaccination Requirements (VR) for children 12 years old and below
+Verification of Vaccination Requirements (VR) for Children 12 Years Old and Below

 Firstly, this documented proof of vaccination is to be submitted to Singapore’s Health Promotion Board (HPB), which then verifies it in accordance with Singapore’s National Childhood Immunisation Schedule.
 The outcome is notified via email.
-The validity period of such a VR document thus granted, differs according to the child’s age.
+The validity period of such a VR document thus granted differs according to the child’s age.

 Importantly, children born locally to Singapore Citizen/Permanent Resident parents or foreigners, are not subject to these VR.

-4) Getting a Singapore Personalised Employment Pass
+2. Personalised Employment Pass (PEP)

-This special category called the Personalised Employment Pass (PEP), is issued to top-tier professionals and is not tied to any employer.
-When granted, PEP holders are allowed to pursue any employment, and are not required to reapply to MOM when they change jobs.
+This special category called the Personalised Employment Pass (PEP) is issued to top-tier professionals and is not tied to any employer.
+When granted, PEP holders are allowed to pursue any employment and are not required to reapply to MOM when they change jobs.
 But the Ministry does place a threshold of salary for individuals to apply for a PEP:

 - Singapore’s EP holders with a monthly salary of S$12,000 or above can also apply for a PEP